BerkayDemirel/CV/README.md

-# CV
-My latest resume
+Here you can find my latest resume.